AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/example-apps/next-js.md

 +   `src/pages/adventures/[...slug].js`

     A [Next.js Dynamic Route](https://nextjs.org/docs/routing/dynamic-routes) that displays a single adventure's details.
-This dynamic route prefetches each adventure's data using [Next.js's getStaticProps()](https://nextjs.org/docs/basic-features/data-fetching/get-static-props) via a call to `getAdventureBySlug(..)` using the `slug` param passed in via the adventure selection on the `adventures/index.js` page.
+This dynamic route prefetches each adventure's data using [Next.js's getStaticProps()](https://nextjs.org/docs/basic-features/data-fetching/get-static-props) via a call to `getAdventureBySlug(slug, queryVariables)` using the `slug` param passed in via the adventure selection on the `adventures/index.js` page, and `queryVariables` to control the image format, width, and quality.

     The dynamic route is able to pre-fetch the details for all adventures by using [Next.js's getStaticPaths()](https://nextjs.org/docs/basic-features/data-fetching/get-static-paths) and populating all possible route permutations based on the full list of adventures returned by the GraphQL query  `getAdventurePaths()`